youjumpiwatch/clang-ctags/README.rst

 (Hereafter both variants will be collectively referred to as clang-ctags, except where distiguished.)

 Note that only the Emacs (etags) format is currently implemented.
+BUT THIS FORK SUPPORTS VIM.

 Unlike other ctags implementations, clang-ctags uses a real C++ compiler (clang) to parse source files, allowing for more accurate indexing.
 (C++ is